 Member Meeting Requirements:

 - The schedule for the remaining meetings will be determined at the May 2020 meeting.
-An estimated schedule for the remaining meetings is September or October 2019, November or December 2019, February or March 2020 and May 2020.
+An estimated schedule for the remaining meetings is September 2020, December 2020, February 2021, and May 2021.

-- TAB members will have the option to participate in all meetings through a toll-free conference call.
-They may also be able to participate through the web, in-person, or by meeting at the Texas A&M Transportation Institute (TTI) regional offices.
-At the TTI offices members can participate through video conferencing.
+- TAB members will have the option to participate in all meetings through web conferencing, telephone, or in-person at the Texas A&M Transportation Institute (TTI) regional offices.
 TTI offices are located in Texas in the following cities: Austin, College Station, Dallas, El Paso, Houston and San Antonio.